 Perfect for my Coco-Nuts Crunchy Granola with Green Plantain.

 Use it to make Millet Porridge.

-Make a creamy sauce for my Green Gnocchi with Sausage and Arugula.
+Make a smooth and creamy sauce for my Green Gnocchi with Sausage and Arugula.

 Use hemp milk to make a delicious and creamy garlic dressing or dip for my Lectin-Free Zucchini Baked Fries.